wesleycamargo/azure-docs.pt-br/articles/container-instances/container-instances-overview.md

 ## <a name="linux-and-windows-containers"></a>Contêineres do Windows e do Linux

-Com Azure Container Instance, você pode agendar contêineres do Windows e do Linux com a mesma API.
+Com as Instâncias de Contêiner do Azure, você pode agendar contêineres do Windows e do Linux com a mesma API.
 Basta indicar o tipo de sistema operacional base e todo o resto é idêntico.

 ## <a name="co-scheduled-groups"></a>Grupos coagendados